MaciekBaron/poke-rb-interactive/README.md

 Dependencies
 ------------
   * Python 3 + pip
-  * Your own ROM dump of Pokemon Red or Blue
+  * Your own ROM dump of Pokémon Red or Blue

 Setup
 -----